Welcome to Caribbean Holidays

 Cuba – just opening up to America again – is the Caribbean’s biggest, most populated island, an intriguing cultural stew of cuisines, cultures and rhythms that – along with the rum – will leave you intoxicated.

-What a lot of choices this diverse little box of treasures hold.
+What a lot of choices this diverse box of treasures holds.
 The beaches and resort hotels at the likes of Punta Cana are all-inclusive paradises.
-Kick off your sandals for a pair of boots and you could be hiking through rain forest or up Pico Duarte, the Caribbean’s tallest mountain.
+Kick off your sandals for a pair of boots and you could be hiking through rainforest, or up Pico Duarte, the Caribbean’s tallest mountain.
 Historic rum factories are uncorked around Puerto Plata.
 Santo Domingo, the island’s capital, was the first port of call for Christopher Columbus on his way to the New World and is a beautiful UNESCO-protected historic town.